Q: What is an NGO?

 A: NGO is an acronym for non-governmental organization.
 For the purpose of this website, an NGO is a private, often non-profit, organization dedicated to helping others.

-Q: What's the difference between the Western Union Foundation and Western Union's Our World, Our Family® program?
+Q: What's the difference between the Western Union Foundation and Western Union's Education for Better program?

-A: The Our World, Our Family® program is a corporate-wide program that connects people with economic opportunity.
-Through the program, Western Union and the Western Union Foundation support access to better education, promote entrepreneurship and personal finance skills, and equip consumers with the skills, knowledge and resources to amplify the positive impact they are having in their communities.
+A: The Education for Better program is a corporate-wide program that connects people with secondary and vocational education programs.
+Through the program, the Western Union Company and the Western Union Foundation support secondary and vocational education programs that facilitate financial and economic opportunity for individuals and their families and communities.

 Q: Why doesn't Western Union fund public health programs, the arts or programs that don't focus on economic opportunity and education?